-Candidates may appoint scrutineers to represent them at every polling place on polling day and at each pre-poll centre in the ACT during the three week period leading up to polling day.
-Candidates may also appoint scrutineers to accompany mobile polling teams, which can operate from the Monday before polling day until the close of polling on polling day.
+Candidates may appoint scrutineers to represent them at every polling place in the ACT during early voting and on election day.
 Candidates may also appoint scrutineers to represent them at every scrutiny centre at which votes are being counted or at which a "preliminary scrutiny" of declaration votes is taking place.

-References in this handbook to "polling places" will generally include references to pre-poll voting centres in the ACT.
+References in this handbook to "polling places" will generally include references to early voting centres in the ACT.

-Preliminary scrutinies, at which the decision is made to accept or reject a declaration vote for further scrutiny, can be conducted from the Monday prior to polling day up to the completion of counting after polling day.
+Preliminary scrutinies, at which the decision is made to accept or reject a declaration vote for further scrutiny, can be conducted from the Monday prior to election day up to the completion of counting after election day.

-Interstate pre-poll voting centres only issue declaration votes.
-Scrutineers are not entitled to be present at interstate pre-poll voting centres.
-All declaration votes cast at an interstate pre-poll voting centre can be examined by scrutineers before being admitted during the preliminary scrutiny.
+Interstate early voting centres only issue declaration votes.
+Scrutineers are not entitled to be present at interstate early voting centres.
+All declaration votes cast at an interstate early voting centre can be examined by scrutineers before being admitted during the preliminary scrutiny.